ajnirp/musicbox/README.md

 All of the code was written entirely by the two of us, except for the following parts:

 1. `Makefile` is a modified version of the Makefile given to us in the Software Systems Lab course at IIT Bombay
-2. The code for getting the 3D point from the mouse click is a modified version of the GetOGLPos function given in the third [reference](http://nehe.gamedev.net/article/using_gluunproject/16013/).
+2. The code for getting the 3D point from the mouse click is a modified version of the `GetOGLPos` function written [here](http://nehe.gamedev.net/article/using_gluunproject/16013/).
-3. The code for checking whether a file is empty or not was taken from [here](http://www.cplusplus.com/forum/windows/10853/)
+3. The code for checking whether a file is empty or not (that is, the `file_is_empty()` function in `src/file.cpp`) was taken from [here](http://www.cplusplus.com/forum/windows/10853/)
+4. The frame capture code was supplied to us by our course instructor.
+It can be found [here]()
+5. The music we used for our video was taken from [Open Game Art](http://opengameart.org/content/sage-of-corinth-music).
+6. Swamp painting taken also [Open Game Art](from http://opengameart.org/content/rhythos-modified-lpc-assets)

 References
 ----------